FedeLab22/Thesis-project-coding/README.md

 "N_ML_neuralnetwork.py": the code shows the implementation of the winning strategy in which the physical relationships are worked out following the simulation;
 "train_model.py": here is implemented the version where regression is set in training phase;
 "simulazione_solo_velocita.py": here there are less values in pre-processing phase.

+all the excel files represent the results of these codes part of "Predictive model".